CCI-MOC/networking-ansible/README.rst

 Features
 --------
 * On create network a vlan can be defined
-* On port update will assign a vlan to an access port
+* On port update will assign a vlan to an access port or trunk port.